drone-ah/wordsonsand/blog/content/posts/wordsonsand/projector-hugo.md

 ---
 title: "Auto Youtube"
 date: 2025-07-03T13:18:15+01:00
-draft: true
+categories:
+  - wordsonsand
+tags:
+  - wordsonsand
+  - projector
+  - hugo
+  - youtube
+  - automation
 ---

-Uploading and setting up YouTube Videos is a nightmare.
-There area lot of things to get just right.
-I also want to link to it to/from blog posts and social media posts.
-Making sure that I'm using the correct link everywhere is by itself annoying.
+Uploading and setting up YouTube videos is fiddly.
+There are a lot of things to get right - title, description, chapters, links, tags - the list goes on.

+I also want to link to and from blog posts and social posts - and making sure those links stay in sync is a hassle.

 It gets more complicated when scheduling multiple videos.